-Training Teachers to Improve Students’ Learning Outcomes with funding from Swedish Postcode Foundation
+Training Teachers to Improve Students’ Learning Outcomes

 This article is by Daniel Omaya who is currently Education Quality Manager at PEAS Uganda, after transitioning from the role of Education Specialist – Continuous Professional Development, in the same organisation.
 He is an educationist, with varied technical skills in Teacher Continuous Professional Development, Education Management, Planning and Administration; with the secondary school sector.